Empress EchoSystem Review

 Price and Value of the Echosystem and the Ideal Buyer

 Given what the Empress Echosystem can do, the asking price is pretty reasonable.
 It's always hard to pull the trigger on a pedal that eclipses $400, but if you're prioritizing delay in your rig than the Echosystem will be worth it.
+Keep in mind, it's definitely a tinkering pedal and not a set and forget type of thing.
+If you think you'll explore and use the modes, it'll be a good fit.

 For simpler ambience or just basic delay functionality, there are plenty of cheaper options we'd recommend.
+The MXR Carbon Copy or the Boss DM-2w Waza craft would be good fits.

 Read more: Best delay pedals overall